 Again, the shift to more extreme precipitation is most pronounced as warming intensifies through the end of the 21st century over the northwest U.S. (P95 increased for about 20-30%).
 For dry regions, including the southwest and intermountain west, precipitation tends to be more extreme (P95 increased for about 15%) with the increase of the mean precipitation and number of rainy days (see Figure 7) from hist to mid.
 However, this trend is suppressed when the warming persists till the end over southern California and remaining southwest area where convective precipitation dominates.
 This is due to the insufficient compensation of air water vapor to the exponentially enlarged saturated vapor pressure.

+In the manuscript, the following sentences were added from line 193 to line 195.

+“From our standpoint, binning precipitation events by intensity is more intuitive than percentile, more relevant for societal impacts (Alexander et al. 2006), and more informative to water resources managers and climate adaptation strategies.”

+Figure 10 is added.
+And from line 476-485, the following paragraph is added.

+“In supplement to our results, the 95th percentile precipitation (P95) for all days over each simulation period is plotted in Figure 10, to provide additional clarity in how the most extreme precipitation events are changing.
+Again, the shift to more extreme precipitation is most pronounced over the northwest U.S. as warming intensifies through the end of the 21st century (P95 increased for about 20-30%).
+For dry regions, including the southwest and intermountain west, precipitation tends to be more extreme (P95 increased for about 15%) with the increase of both the mean precipitation and number of rainy days (see Figure 6) from hist to mid.
+However, this trend is suppressed over southern California and remaining southwestern region when the warming persists through end.
+In this region, where convective precipitation dominates, the increase in humidity does not keep pace with increases in saturated vapor pressure.”

 Reference:

 Alexander, L. V., X. Zhang, T. C. Peterson, J. Caesar, B. Gleason, A. M. G. Klein Tank, M. Haylock et al. "Global observed changes in daily climate extremes of temperature and precipitation."
 Journal of Geophysical Research: Atmospheres 111, no. D5 (2006).